 Housing costs in Covina are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Covina is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Covina isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Covina are a mix of both white- and blue-collar jobs.
 Overall, Covina is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Covina who work in office and administrative support (18.30%), sales jobs (11.51%), and management occupations (8.06%).
+There are especially a lot of people living in Covina who work in office and administrative support (17.72%), sales jobs (13.11%), and management occupations (8.80%).

 Also of interest is that Covina has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Covina is somewhat higher than in the average US city of 21.84%: 25.18% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Covina is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.87% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Covina is English.
 Other important languages spoken here include Spanish and Chinese.